Who Is Mike Pence?

 Vice President Pence also highlighted the Trump administration's support of the movement.
 "This administration will work with Congress to end taxpayer funding of abortion and abortion providers," he said.
 "And we will devote those resources to health-care services for women across America.”

-In the first weeks of the Trump administration, Vice President Pence defended the controversial roll out of President Trump's executive order to ban immigrants from the predominantly Muslim countries of Iraq, Syria, Iran, Sudan, Libya, Somalia and Yemen for at least 90 days, temporarily suspend the entry of refugees for 120 days and bar Syrian refugees indefinitely.
-After the order was challenged in court by Bob Ferguson, the attorney general of Washington, and blocked by Judge James Robart of the Federal District Court in Seattle, the vice president said in an interview with Fox News Sunday: "We are going to win the arguments because we’re going to take the steps necessary to protect the country, which the president of the United States has the authority to do."
+In the first weeks of the Trump administration, Pence defended the controversial rollout of President Trump's executive order to ban immigrants from the predominantly Muslim countries of Iraq, Syria, Iran, Sudan, Libya, Somalia and Yemen for at least 90 days, temporarily suspend the entry of refugees for 120 days and bar Syrian refugees indefinitely.
+In an interview on Fox News Sunday, the vice president said: "We are going to win the arguments because we’re going to take the steps necessary to protect the country, which the president of the United States has the authority to do."

 “At the very center of our democracy is the integrity of the vote — the one person, one vote principle,” Pence said in an interview with Fox News.
 “And it’ll be my honor to lead that commission on behalf of the president and to look into that and give the American people the facts.”

 The vice president also played an important role in the confirmation of Betsy DeVos, President Trump's nominee for education secretary.
-Amidst protests from Democratic critics and teachers unions that DeVos, a billionaire charter school supporter with no experience working in public schools was unqualified for the position, the Senate dead-locked in a 50-50 tie.
-Republicans Senators Susan Collins of Maine and Lisa Murkowski of Alaska joined their Democratic colleagues in voting against DeVos.
+Amid protests from Democratic critics and teachers unions that DeVos, a billionaire charter school supporter with no public school experience, was unqualified for the position, the Senate deadlocked in a 50-50 tie.
+Republican Senators Susan Collins of Maine and Lisa Murkowski of Alaska joined their Democratic colleagues in voting against DeVos.
 On February 7, 2017, Vice President Pence cast the historic tie-breaking vote to confirm her, the first time a vice president has been called on to break a tie in a cabinet nomination.

 Michael Flynn Controversy